 The Karen T. Romer Prize for Undergraduate Advising and Mentoring was created in 2004 to recognize and reward excellence in advising by Brown faculty.
 The prize was established by the family of trustee Marty Granoff, and is named for a former Associate Dean of the College who was a creative and passionate advocate for undergraduate education.

 The Romer Advising Prize is presented each year to two faculty members who have demonstrated extraordinary care in attending to the academic and personal needs of undergraduate students.
-Each winner receives an award of $10,000.
-The 2014 recipients of the award are Odest Chad Jenkins, Associate Professor of Computer Science and Stephanie Ravillon, Senior Lecturer, French Studies.
+Each winner receives an award of $7,000.
+The 2016 recipients of the award are Francoise Hamlin, Associate Professor of Africana Studies and History and Patricia Sobral, Senior Lecturer, Portuguese and Brazilian Studies.